coerce to a list of characters

 ``Proofs-co'' stands for ``proofs character output.''
 The initial

-is the same as the value of *standard-co*
+value of proofs-co is the same as the value of *standard-co*

 (see *standard-co*).